-\Non-degree seeking, certificate-seeking, and distance learning students are not eligible to enroll in the University-sponsored Student Health Benefit Plan.
+\Non-degree seeking, certificate-seeking, and distance learning students are not eligible to enroll in the Universitysponsored Student Health Benefit Plan.
 Please contact the Office of Student Health Benefits to determine exact eligibility status.

 The University also requires all international students and their dependents to purchase the University-sponsored Student Health Benefit Plan unless they are eligible for a waiver.
 International scholars visiting the University for more than 31 days are also required to enroll in the University-sponsored Student Health Benefit Plan.
-Scholars who will be at the University for

-31 days or less may choose not to enroll in the University-sponsored Student Health Benefit Plan, but are required to carry their own health plan coverage for the duration of their visit to the University (must meet J-1 U.S. Federal regulation requirements).
+Scholars who will be at the University for 31 days or less may choose not to enroll in the University-sponsored Student Health Benefit Plan.
+Scholars who will be the University for 31 days or less may choose not to enroll in the University-sponsored Student Health Benefit Plan, but are required to carry their own health plan coverage for the duration of their visit to the University (must meet J-1 U.S. Federal regulation requirements).